FreedyPlugins/FreedyPlugins/EnglishWiki.md

 ## event cancellation

 Used to stop a minigame event from proceeding.
 Executing this command cancels the event.

 `/fut <player> cancelEvent`

-In the command bundle executed with fut <player> do ..., the repeat command bundle {do()}, {else()} is canceled immediately and until the next command, but
-In the mini-game event, events such as movement events and block click events are canceled after all commands in the command bundle have been executed.
+In the command bundle executed with fut <player> do ..., the repeat command bundle {do()}, {else()} is canceled immediately and until the next command is cancelled, but in the minigame event, all commands in the command bundle are executed.
+Afterwards, events such as movement events or block click events are canceled.

 ## repeat command

-The repeat command is executed while waiting to start a mini-game or while playing a mini-game.

-If you set the repeat command name to wait, it will run when the minigame is waiting to start or when a minigame is playing.
+The repeat command is executed when the minigame is waiting to start or when a minigame is playing.
+If the repeat command name is set to wait, the minigame is waiting to start or when a minigame is playing.
 Repeat commands with a name other than wait will only be executed while the minigame is playing.

 ```yaml